A Survey on Ransomware: Evolution, Taxonomy, and Defense Solutions: Ransomware Defense Research

 \emph{Opcodes:} Instruction opcodes and patterns of opcode sequences can be used to determine if a sample is ransomware or not. \textbf{\emph{Behavioral features}} obtained from ransomware for PCs/workstations include \emph{registry activity, host logs, process activity, file system activity, inputs and outputs of function/API/system calls, I/O access patterns, network activity, resource usage,} and \emph{sensor readings}.
 Researchers obtain these features from ransomware samples targeting PCs/workstations via running them in analysis environments.

-\emph{Registry Activity:} During the installation process in Windows platforms, ransomware performs changes in the registry to remain persistent after system reboots~\cite{practicalMalware}.
-For this reason, registry activity can be utilized to detect ransomware.
+\emph{Registry Activity:} During the installation process in Windows platforms, ransomware performs changes in the registry to remain persistent after system reboots~\cite{practicalMalware}. \harun{However, not only ransomware but also other malware perform similar changes in the registry to be persistent.
+Therefore, registry activity can be utilized as an additional feature to detect ransomware.}

 \emph{Host Logs:} Extracted events from the host logs can be used to capture ransomware actions in the system~\cite{patternExtraction}.

 \emph{File System Activity:} Ransomware scans the file system, encrypts all or a subset of files, deletes or overwrites the existing files.
 Therefore, file system activity can be used for ransomware detection.